brentvollebregt/nitratine.net/posts/spotify-playlist-downloader/post.md

 category: Projects
 tags: [python, spotify, download, youtube-dl]
 feature: feature.jpg
-description: "A Python script to download a Spotify playlist to MP3 using YouTube as audio source.
+description: "A Python script to download a Spotify playlist to MP3 using YouTube as an audio source.
 The MP3s are tagged and given album art using Spotify"
 github: brentvollebregt/spotify-playlist-downloader

 ## What is this?
-This project takes a Spotify playlist uri and will download it's contents by sourcing audio from YouTube and tags/art from Spotify.
+This project takes a Spotify playlist URI and will download its contents by sourcing audio from YouTube and tags/art from Spotify.
 YouTube videos for audio are found automatically.

 ## Demonstration and Screenshots
 ![Console example](/posts/spotify-playlist-downloader/gui1.png)

-This is a console application, simply paste the uri and press enter.
+This is a console application, simply paste the URI and press enter.

 ## Requirements
 * Python (tested with 3.5)